John Blaustein: Photographer and Grand Canyon Original

 JB: In 1971 Martin let me row one of the original dories from the ‘60s called the Music Temple.
 I rowed it four trips in 1971 and then it was really too small to be a viable commercial dory so Martin gave it to the Park Service and it’s at the museum at the South Rim now.
 If you break the rules and open up the hatch lids you’ll see my handwriting inside the hatch lids identifying which cans of food were in each hatch.
 After that for all the rest of the years that I was there I rowed the Peace River, which is still up on the Salmon, it’s been reconditioned a few times.
 Bronco has rowed it and Donald Litton rowed it years ago, and somebody told me they were just up there and saw it again, rebuilt and repainted again.
 It was one of the original dories in 1972.
 You become attached to the little boats and that was my boat, I loved that thing.

-THE HIDDEN CANYON, 3rd edition, is now available for purchase.
-Along with the original journal by Edward Abbey and an introduction by Martin Litton, the book includes a new afterword by Kevin Fedarko, author of The Emerald Mile.
-This new edition is completely redesigned and contains over four dozen previously unpublished photographs.
+THE HIDDEN CANYON, 3rd edition, is available for purchase.
+Along with the original journal by Edward Abbey and an introduction by Martin Litton, the book includes an afterword by Kevin Fedarko, author of The Emerald Mile.
+This edition is completely redesigned and contains over four dozen previously unpublished photographs.